Develop your employability skills

 Once you identify your employability skills, your next step is to use a reflection tool to articulate these into meaningful examples.
 The most effective method is to present them through the STAR method.

 STAR stands for Situation, Task, Action and Result and can be applied to help provide a succinct, well-structured reflection.
 This method is used by recruiters when analysing whether candidates possess the required skills.

-Student Futures, an online tool to help you build a bank of employability skill examples.
+Student Futures is an online tool that will help you build a bank of employability skill examples.

 Attributes are your approach to work and are usually related to your value system.
 Unlike skills, they are very difficult to teach someone.
 Employers will seek out particular attributes.
 You need to recognise your own and learn to communicate them to employers.

 These include such things as:

 - loyalty and commitment